DLASTHR: Prison stabbings

-in 2015, Adnan "Eddie" Darwiche was stabbed multiple times in Goulburn's maximum security jail by members of the Assyrian gang.
-It was believed that Muslim gang members had been planning to take extremist action against those who oppose their religion.
-In a pre-emptive strike, the Assyrians struck first, in a daylight attack which happened in front of four prison guards.
-Darwiche sustained eight stab wounds inflicted by Linard Shamouil, who wielded an improvised weapon crafted from a toilet brush.
-Concurrently, an associate of Darwiche was assaulted with a sandwich toaster handle.
-Prison intel said the attack was due to the Muslims versus Christians war that is going on in the prison.
+In 2015, Adnan “Eddie” Darwiche was stabbed multiple times at Goulburn maximum-security prison in an attack carried out by members of the Assyrian gang.
+The attack took place during the day and was witnessed by four prison guards.
+Linard Shamouil stabbed Darwiche eight times with an improvised weapon made from a toilet brush.
+At the same time, an associate of Darwiche was attacked with a sandwich toaster handle.
+Prison intelligence later indicated that the attack was a pre-emptive strike linked to ongoing tensions between Muslim and Christian inmates.

-In August 2016, in retaliation to the stabbing of Darwiche, who was moved to Cessnock prison after being attacked, Fadi "Ricky" Shamoun was stabbed by Darwiche and another inmate in his prison cell as payback.
-Shamoun was stabbed multiple times to his forearms, body and back of the head, with an aluminum window frame sharpened into a knife.
-Shamoun was not seriously wounded, and was back in jail the same day.
-Shamoun who has close ties to the Assyrian gang, is serving a minimum 27-year sentence for murder, over a business dispute.
+In August 2016, Darwiche was moved to Cessnock prison following the attack.
+Fadi “Ricky” Shamoun was later stabbed by Darwiche and another inmate inside his prison cell, in what was described as retaliation for the earlier attack.
+Shamoun was stabbed several times in the forearms, body and back of the head with a sharpened piece of an aluminium window frame.
+He was not seriously injured and returned to prison later the same day.

+Shamoun, who had close ties to the Assyrian gang, was serving a minimum 27-year sentence for murder following a dispute over a business matter.

 Rival gang

 In 2016, conflict between DLASTHR and a young breakaway group known as "True Kings", resulted in Drive by shootings, fire bombings and intimidation, as tensions over drug supply erupted between the two gangs.

 In March 2016, a house fire in Edensor Park was linked to the escalating conflict between the Assyrian Kings and the True Kings, rival groups vying for control in the city's southwest.
 Although it was initially believed that the house was unoccupied when the fire started, local police and the Middle Eastern Crime Squad investigated it as a suspicious incident.
 This fire occurred after two cars at the same address were firebombed a month earlier, during which a 21-year-old resident reported hearing "explosions," leading police to classify the event as a targeted attack.

-On 11, May 2016 police arrested and charged three gang members with shoot with intent to murder, over an incident occurring in Edensor Park.
+On 11 May 2016, police arrested and charged three alleged gang members with shooting with intent to murder following an incident in Edensor Park.

-Police alleged that three gang members fired shots at a car driven by members of the rival group, the True Kings.
-While the passenger successfully fled, one man was trapped inside the car and was approached by a gang member who allegedly attempted to shoot at him, but the weapon did not fire.
-Samer Marcus, Danny Hanna, and George Hanna were arrested and appeared before Fairfield Local Court and charged with shooting with intent to murder.
+Authorities allege the men fired on a vehicle occupied by members of a rival group, the True Kings.
+The passenger escaped, but one occupant remained trapped inside the car.
+A gang member allegedly approached and attempted to shoot him, however the firearm failed to discharge.
+Samer Marcus, Danny Hanna, and George Hanna were subsequently taken into custody, appeared before Fairfield Local Court, and were charged with shooting with intent to murder.